 For information on the International Space Station, visit:

-For more information about the mission, and for updated schedule of tours, briefings and NASA TV coverage, visit:
+For more information about the mission, and for an updated schedule of tours, briefings and NASA TV coverage, visit: